verge-io/docs/docs/product-guide/devpass-overview.md

 * **SR-IOV VF NICs** -- the Single Root I/O Virtualization (SR-IOV) specification is utilized to create multiple virtual functions (virtualized instances of a network adapter) from one physical network device; these virtualized network adapters are provided to vritual machines.
 A single PCIe physical Network device is used to create multiple.....

+Note: When using multiple physical devices for hardware-assisted virtualization, it is often desirable to place multiple physical pci devices of the same type in a resource pool so that the virtual resources can be allocated dynamically to VMs as needed.
+VMs can be configured to

+Resource Pools/Rules allow you to create a pool of like devices to allocate to VMs as needed.

 PCI Rule fields
 * **Name**
 * **Slot**